lulab/COME_beta/README.md

 Since the level 1 learning model integrated lots of features, which is a very complicated process, we pre-calculated the CPL for five model species: human (hg19), mouse (mm10), fly (dm3), worm (ce10) and plant (TAIR10).
 The known coding and non-coding trasncripts' CPL patterns are also learned and stored in our level 2 models for these species.

+COME also is avaliable as a webserver [COME webserver](http://RNAfinder.ncrnalab.org/COME)
 # 1. Installation and Requirements

 COME requires R(>=2.15.2) and R packages "randomForest" and "rhd5" pre-installed in a linux system.

-## COME doesn't need installation.
+#### COME doesn't need installation.
     First, users need to download the bin folder (which contains source codes and level 2 models) from the github into his working directory.
     Second, users need to download and unzip the CPL files (http://lulab.life.tsinghua.edu.cn/RNAfinder/come/CPL_files.tar.gz).
 The unzipped files need to be placed in the bin folder under your working directory.

 # 2. Usage

     /path/to/COME/bin/folder/COME_all.sh    /path/to/your/transcripts.gtf    /path/to/your/output    /path/to/COME/bin/folder    model_species_name    overlapping_ratio

+_____
-  ### 2.1)  /path/to/COME/bin/folder is the folder where you kept downloaded COME's bin.
+  2.1)  /path/to/COME/bin/folder is the folder where you kept downloaded COME's bin.

   2.2)  /path/to/COME/bin/folder/COME_all.sh is COME's main program script.